-[★] Students enrolled in BIB 113 will be charged a fee for the Logos Bible Software [Bronze Edition].
-The software is also required in BIB 114 and BIB 220.
+[★] Students enrolled in BIB 220 will be charged a fee for the Logos Bible Software [Bronze Edition].
+The software is also required in BIB 320 and others.
 MCC students qualify for the educational discount.

 Bachelor of Science Major: Bible and Leadership 2nd Major: Christian Ministry Suggested Course Schedule